 Retaking an Exam

 If you do not pass any of the sections of the PACT exam, you can sign up to retake it.
-You would only need to retake the portion that you did not pass or consider taking a different test, but you must wait 45 days before ETS.org would allow a retest for the same content exam.
+You would only need to retake the portion that you did not pass, or consider taking a different test, but you must wait 30 days before you can retake the same content exam. ( http://www.tx.nesinc.com/PageView.aspx?f=GEN_RetakePolicy.html )